carpit680/openbot-docs/docs/01-Giraffe/LeRobot/01-Setup.md

 ### 10. **Assemble the arm**

-    Follow the provided videos or documentation for physical assembly.
+    Follow the provided documentation for physical assembly.
     _Note: Insert cables before mounting motors for easier handling._

 > *For setting up the Leader Arm using magnetic encoders, refer to the [Servo-Less Leader Arm](/docs/Giraffe/Assembly/Servo-Less%20Leader/leader_overview) page.*